GuillermoCoding/share-now/README.md

 ### ShareNow

-ShareNow is the fastest way to share a local file by generating a public ULR straight from your terminal!
+ShareNow is the fastest way to share any local file by generating a public URL straight from your terminal!

 #### Prerequisite